Business ventures and estate owned by Miguel Enríquez

 Business ventures and estate owned by Miguel Enríquez cover the privateer Miguel Enríquez ability to use his business acumen to exploit the legal loopholes offered by his letter of marque to gather considerable weight and influence among Ecclesiastical, political and Royal circles, at the height of the Golden Age of Piracy.
 As his Corsair fleet thrived in the contested Caribbean, his military accomplishments earned him numerous privileges usually reserved for nobility, including the honorific of Don, the military title of Captain of Land and Seas and being one of the few New World citizens to be knighted, and the only mulatto in history to receive the honor.
 As the accolades grew, so did his range of operations.
 Enríquez contracted agents to keep him informed of anything of importance taking place in the Caribbean, the Spanish Main and the Iberian Peninsula.
 The employees of this transatlantic web were stationed at Madrid, Cádiz, Hispaniola (Santo Domingo), Cuba (Habana and Santiago), Panama, Colombia, Venezuela and Saint Thomas.
-Some of his employees such as Monsieur Siren and Diel de Gravila, were comissioned by the French Crown.
+Some of his employees such as Monsieur Siren and Diel de Gravila, were commissioned by the French Crown.

 Enríquez opened several stores at Old San Juan, where he became the owner of most of Calle San Justo.
 These businesses had a wide range and targeted different clienteles, going from drift stores for the average citizen to clothing and fashion markets for the wealthy.
 His businesses were self sufficient, his haciendas were among the most productive in the island and he was the exclusive supplier of wheat and wine for the Catholic Church.
 Enríquez’s armory was said to boast more weapons than the Spanish military in the entire Caribbean.
 All of these ventures allowed him to soar to unprecedented Graig hits for a black man, becoming the wealthiest and most influential non white in the Americas.
 Nowadays, Enríquez is regarded as the first great entrepreneur, due to his business savvy and his participation in a wide range of commercial ventures.